sparkfun/SparkFun_Qwiic_LED_Stick_Arduino_Library/README.md

 [*SparkX Qwiic LED Stick (SPX-14783)*](https://www.sparkfun.com/products/14783)

-The Qwiic LED Stick features ten addressable APA102 LEDs, making it easy to add an output to your latest project.
+The Qwiic LED Stick features ten addressable APA102 LEDs, making it easy to add full color LED control using I2C.
 Write to individual LEDs to display a count in binary, or write to the whole strip for cool lighting effects.

 Repository Contents
 -------------------